z00m128/mb-02plus/MB02BootDiskDMAfix.md

 -------------

 1. Burn new booter to your 27C16 EPROM.
-   It is simple booter, without any graphic or text.
    After ZX Spectrum is turned on, it waits for boot disk and when it's inserted it boots the system.
    Nothing more.